Körtik Tepe: Art

 Körtik Tepe is recognized for the outstanding quality and richness of its visual arts, as seen on stone vessels and stone ritual objects, including depictions of humans, animals and various symbols, particularly undulating snakes.
 The production of decorative symbolic items, including decorated bone palettes, started during the Younger Dryas period, from the 11th millennium BC.
 The early Holocene saw the development of human, animal or hybrid imagery.
 Many of the motifs and symbols of Körtik Tepe in the Mesopotamian Basin, including at the subsequent Taş Tepeler culture sites such as Gobekli Tepe.
-Similar items only started to appear at other Pre-Pottery Neolithic sites towards the end of the occupation period of Körtik Tepe, as in Gusir Höyük or Hasankeyf Höyük.
+Similar items only started to appear at other Pre-Pottery Neolithic sites towards the end of the occupation period of Körtik Tepe, as in Gusir Hoyuk or Hasankeyf Hoyuk.

-Chronologically, Kortik Tepe is followed by the Taş Tepeler culture sites of Karahan Tepe (ca. 9750 BCE) and Göbekli Tepe (ca. 9600–8200 BCE), characterized by important monumental developments, and Jericho (site of Tell es-Sultan) (ca. 9600–8500 BCE) with its wall structure around an early city.
+Chronologically, Kortik Tepe is followed by the Taş Tepeler culture sites of Karahan Tepe and Göbekli Tepe, characterized by important monumental developments, and Jericho (site of Tell es-Sultan) with its wall structure around an early city.

 Körtik Tepe may have been a predecessor of the PPN artistic and material culture in Upper Mesopotamia, including Göbekli Tepe and the other Taş Tepeler sites.